 Even if you have problems with installation, the customer support agents can also help you via TeamViewer.
 Although, I wouldn't give anyone direct access to my PC, even if it's a customer support agent.

 As it seems from our PrivateVPN review, the service has some benefits that can also be seen as liabilities.
-You may appreciate their port forwarding, but it also cannot be disabled.
-They offer several varieties of encryption, which may end up being more confusing to the user rather than more secure, offering little practical difference.
+You may appreciate their port forwarding.
+And they offer several varieties of encryption and you can customize the levels of it.

 In turn, this puts PrivateVPN a step below the top VPN services.
-They could benefit from adding features like split tunneling and increasing the server count.
-Though, I do appreciate their 30-day money-back guarantee and 6 simultaneous connections, as well as a 7-day free trial with no payment information.
+Therefore, they could benefit from adding features like split tunneling and increasing the server count.

 More on VPN providers from CyberNews: